hyperledger-labs/did-webs-resolver/GETTING_STARTED.md

 ```

 ## Create your KERI AID
-Now that your environment is ready, create your AID (via an inception event) with inception configuration that contains your witnesses.
+Now that you have intitalized things, create your AID (via an inception event) with inception configuration that contains your witnesses.
 It is a transferable AID (meaning you can rotate the keys, witnesses, etc):

 `config`
 ```json